ajee-s/pandas-challenge/README.md

 <<<<<<< HEAD
 =======
 DS Module 4 Homework
->>>>>>> 01137ec85a09b537b3753a87421e638324a9ac8c

-In this assignment, you’ll create and manipulate Pandas DataFrames to analyze school and standardized test data.

-Background
-You are the new Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.

 * Read the two csv files to collect the data
 * Merge the two datasets using School Name.
 This will provide a complete data set with school type, budget included with the student_complete dataset.